pdebuyl/sar-pre-processing/docs/paper.md

 In addition, a single speckle filter instead of a multi-temporal one is applied as well and the output will be stored as a separate layer.
 To pre-process the images, the python package uses the GPT (Graph Processing Tool) of SNAP to execute different operators provided by the Sentinel-1 Toolbox.
 The Sentinel Toolbox is available for download at step.esa.int, its source code is available in the senbox-org organization on GitHub.
 Each of these operators performs a pre-processing step.
 The operators can be chained together to form a graph, which is used by the python package to run on the Sentinel-1 data using the Graph Processing Framework (GPF).
-The graphs are stored in xml-files.
+The graphs are stored in XML files.
 Users may change the graphs by modifying the files directly or via the Sentinel Toolbox.
 User Guides to show how the GPF can be used are provided here: https://senbox.atlassian.net/wiki/spaces/SNAP/pages/70503053/Processing.

 After the pre-processing the resulting radiometrically and geometrically corrected images are stored for further usage within a NetCDF4 stack file.